25594SA Audemars Piguet Royal Oak Day-Date Moonphase

 I start with a plea.
 I have long been on a crusade to nickname this ref.
 25594 the the ‘Owl Beak’.
 This, because where the standard oversized Day-Date eyes certainly resemble bird, doesn’t that moonphase aperture look just a bit beak-ish?
 I digress.

-More importantly, the 25594 is one of the earliest 36mm midsized Royal Oak cases, released less than a decade after the 5402 and only made for a couple of years.
+More importantly, the 25594 is one of the earliest 36mm midsized Royal Oak cases.
 It embodies neo-vintage Royal Oak with the flat, 5402-like AP signature and petite tapisserie dial.
 But then it also speaks to modern AP in true complicated watchmaking with the additional romance of a moonphase.
 This one, it just can’t make its mind up in any facet.
 And it has a lot of them.

 In fact, the only way this RO makes any sense at all is through badly thought out metaphor, which I will now attempt to draw.
 The first time I listened to Radiohead’s In Rainbows, I didn’t get it.
 I knew that this was supposed to be an innovative band, pushing edgy, technical chord progressions in a relaxed, approachable way (first recommended by my then-piano instructor).
 I had heard Creep before and loved it, I’m not a philistine.
 But this?
 I felt nothing.
 Then, just one little guitar line from Reckoner kept playing in my head, on loop.
 And soon, I couldn’t stop.
 I listened to the album driving, cooking, probably in the bedroom; every waking second.
 And now it just seems to make perfect sense, can’t imagine life without it.
 The two-tone ‘Owl Beak’ (see? it works) has a long way to go for me before level footing with In Rainbows.
 But I can feel it starting all the same.
 I’ve been avoiding trying one on.
 Because I doubt it would ever leave.